tbp.monty.frameworks.utils#

 norm

-- get_point_normal_ordinary_least_squares(sensor_frame_data, world_camera, center_id, neighbor_patch_frac=3.2)[source]#
+- surface_normal_ordinary_least_squares(sensor_frame_data, world_camera, center_id, neighbor_patch_frac=3.2)[source]#

 - Parameters:

-world_camera – matrix defining sensor-to-world frame transformation.
+world_camera – Matrix defining the sensor-to-world frame transformation.

-neighbor_patch_frac – fraction of the patch width that defines the local neighborhood within which to perform the least-squares fitting.
+neighbor_patch_frac – Fraction of the patch width that defines the local neighborhood within which to perform the least-squares fitting.

 - Returns: